BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

 ---

-### The pipe
+## The pipe

 The pipeline is made in [GitHub actions](https://docs.github.com/en/actions/writing-workflows/quickstart).
-You may need some knowledge of the syntax to fully understand the code.

 <img src="/java-native-pipe/pipegit.png" width="500" style="border-radius: 6px;" alt="Github pipeline">

 We want to create some reference for testing because native compilation is expensive.
 So, optionally only the jar can be built.
-Native executables are built for the three operating systems, and only after all builds pass, a release is drafted.
+Native executables are built for the three operating systems, and only after all builds pass, a release is drafted:

 ```yaml
 name: distribution